ishcha-o3/O3-Challenge-Dynamic-Pricing/Readme.md

 ## Data

-Sample data is included in the Data Folder.
+Sample data is also included in the zip file ("Data" Folder).